CarnegieHall/quality-control/digitization-specs.md

 ####Preservation masters: Analog sources (e.g., 1/4” reel to reels)
 - Broadcast Wave Format(BWF)
 - Audio encoded at 24-bit, 96kHz.
-- All BWF header fields should bep opulated with the appropriate metadata.
+- All BWF header fields should be populated with the appropriate metadata.

 ####Preservation masters: Audio from optical sources (CDs)

 - Broadcast Wave Format(BWF)
 - Audio encoded at 16-bit, 44.1kHz.
-- All BWF header fields should bep opulated with the appropriate metadata.
+- All BWF header fields should be populated with the appropriate metadata.

 ###Video

 ####Preservation video masters:
-- Quick Time wrapper (.mov extension)
+- QuickTime wrapper (.mov extension)
-- Video encoded using the 10-bit YUV 4:2:2 uncompressed codec with the FourCC identifier v210.
+- Video encoded using the 10-bit YUV 4:2:2 uncompressed codec with the FourCC identifier `v210`.
 - Audio encoded as uncompressed PCM audio, 48khz.
 - Maintain original aspect ratio, recording standard, interlacing, number of audio channels and ancillary information such as original timecode and closed captioning.

 ####Video mezzanines:
 - Quick Time wrapper (.mov extension)
-- Video encoded using the FourCC ‘dvc’ codec.
+- Video encoded using the FourCC `dvc ` codec.

 ###Motion Picture Film